 What is the University’s refund policy?

-Please inform the Student Funding Office [email protected] as soon as possible if you decide to withdraw from your course.
+Please inform the Student Funding Office at [email protected] as soon as possible if you decide to withdraw from your course.
 The University is required by Federal Law to complete a Return to Title IV Refund, which recalculates your financial aid eligibility based on your actual period of attendance.